 Here are the top ten scientifically based tools on how to adopt a new behavior and make it last.
 They are in order of importance and the two first few are essential to change.
 Most of us already use around 75% of these tools, but then fail on some minor thing along the way which makes it difficult to keep going.

-HOW-TO change and possible obstacles
+HOW-TO change, and possible obstacles

 1. Start small

-2. Make the task easy
+2. Make your task as easy as possible

 3. Be consistent

 Repeat the task as often as possible.
 Integrate the new habit into your daily routine and do it at the same time everyday.
 Every repetition strengthens the behavior and it becomes easier.
 Some people find it helpful to set rules for themselves like write ten pages, wake up at 7:00, drink 500ml.

 Building self-discipline helps you to be consistent.
 Repeating the same task, whether you like or not, is a great stepping stone to making the behavior a habit.

 - You are in a hurry or in an unpleasant situation.